Financial Crimes Enforcement Network: 314 program

 The 2001 USA PATRIOT Act required the Secretary of the Treasury to create a secure network for the transmission of information to enforce the relevant regulations.
 FinCEN's regulations under Section 314(a) enable federal law enforcement agencies, through FinCEN, to reach out to more than 45,000 points of contact at more than 27,000 financial institutions to locate accounts and transactions of persons that may be involved in terrorist financing and/or money laundering.
 A web interface allows the person(s) designated in §314(a)(3)(A) to register and transmit information to FinCEN.
 The partnership between the financial community and law enforcement allows disparate bits of information to be identified, centralized, and rapidly evaluated.

 Hawala

-As early as 2003 FinCEN disseminated information on "informal value transfer systems" (IVTS), including hawala, a network of people receiving money for the purpose of making the funds payable to a third party in another geographic location,... generally tak[ing] place outside of the conventional banking system through non-bank financial institutions or other business entities whose primary business activity may not be the transmission of money.
+In 2003, FinCEN disseminated information on "informal value transfer systems" (IVTS), including hawala, a network of people receiving money for the purpose of making the funds payable to a third party in another geographic location, generally taking place outside of the conventional banking system through non-bank financial institutions or other business entities whose primary business activity may not be the transmission of money.
 On September 1, 2010, FinCEN issued a guidance on IVTS referencing United States v.
 Banki and hawala.

+Office of Special Investigations

+The Enforcement Division is structured into three offices: Compliance and Enforcement, Special Measures, and Special Investigations.
+The Office of Special Investigations is responsible for investigating unauthorized BSA disclosures and providing criminal investigatory expertise and support to the rest of the division.
+The Office is staffed by FinCEN's special agents.